HaithamMubarak/BindJS/README.md

 # BindJS
-BindJS is an easy implementation for data binding either bidirectional or one-way direction.
+BindJS is an easy implementation for data binding either bidirectional or one-way binding.